Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-campaigning.md

 ## Practice 9: Pursue the strategic aim beyond tactical setbacks

 **Problem**
-Tactical success can hide strategic failure when it does not change the wider situation.
+Tactical success can mask strategic failure when it does not alter the broader situation.

 **Action**
 Judge each operation by its effect on the enemy's ability to continue the campaign.